jst-seminar-rostlab-tum/genomics.ai/Machine_Learning/scarches-api/README.md

 * set up modules and figure parameters
 * [download](./utils/utils.py) reference and query dataset from s3
 * preprocess reference and query dataset
-* create totalVI model or use pretrained model
+* set up anndata and create totalVI model or use pretrained model
 * train model on reference dataset
 * save latent representation and visualize RNA data
 * perform surgery on reference model and train on query dataset without protein data